Spikatrix/Zoned/README.md

 <hr>

-**Note:** This branch contains the code of Zoned for the GWT Edition based on [v0.0.3-beta](https://github.com/Spikatrix/Zoned/releases/tag/v0.0.3-beta).
+**Note:** This branch contains the code of Zoned for the [GWT Edition][gwt_release_page] based on [v0.0.3-beta](https://github.com/Spikatrix/Zoned/releases/tag/v0.0.3-beta).
 There are certain limitations with this version which include no support for local network multiplayer as well as [custom external maps][custom_external_map_wiki].
 Other changes include library updates (libGDX 1.9.10 -> 1.9.11, PieMenu 4.2.0 -> Custom 4.3.0).

 Also, GWT Editions may not be published for future releases due to limitations.
-I created it just because I can :p
+Android is the primary target for this game with Desktop support and not GWT.
+I created this GWT release just because I can :p

 <hr>